The Day Mars Invaded Earth: Reception

-The Day Mars Invaded Earth was reviewed in The New York Times: "This pallid, pint-sized exercise starts out with a scientist and his little family vacationing on a huge California estate after he has supervised a rocket landing on Mars.
+The Day Mars Invaded Earth was reviewed by Howard Thompson in The New York Times: "This pallid, pint-sized exercise starts out with a scientist and his little family vacationing on a huge California estate after he has supervised a rocket landing on Mars.
 At least, we're told he has.
 Then the family begins seeing spots and double images, to spook music.
 This took 40 minutes, before one viewer came back to earth, retreating.
 The picture also traditionally wastes one of Hollywood's low-budget queens, the gifted Marie Windsor".

 Maury Dexter called it "a nice little film".

-Home video
+Home media

 The Day Mars Invaded Earth was released on DVD March 19, 2015 by Fox Cinema Archives.
 Originally shot and released in CinemaScope (2:35:1), the DVD's transfer was instead made from a letterboxed 4:3 master, rather than from a high-definition or standard definition 16:9 widescreen master.